borgesash/cp4i/README.md

 #### 1. Installing Cert Manager (Required if using APIC/Event Manager/Event Processing)

 _Important: The API Connect cluster, Event Manager, and Event Processing instances require you to install an appropriate certificate manager.
-Follow the instructions in Installing the cert-manager Operator for Red Hat OpenShift to fulfill this requirement.
-OPTIONAL: To install via Openshift Console UI, follow the instructions in Installing the cert-manager Operator for Red Hat OpenShift_
+OPTIONAL: To install via Openshift Console UI, follow the instructions in [Installing the cert-manager Operator for Red Hat OpenShift](https://docs.openshift.com/container-platform/4.14/security/cert_manager_operator/cert-manager-operator-install.html)_

 - Create a namespace